joinjustworksptu/TaxTechChallenge/Backend.md

     1. contact email address
 3. Documentation is provided for how to build and run your code, which should include sample API payloads.

 Feel free to solve this challenge in a way that best demonstrates your expertise and creativity.
 The ideal way to submit this project is as a public GitHub repository as this makes managing access easier.
-Please share the link with us by email 48 hours before your on-site.
+Please share the link with us by email 48 hours before your Round 2 so that we have enough time to review your submission.
 If you are unable or uncomfortable with using a public git repository, you can share a private GitHub repository with the user handle @joinjustworksptu.
 You can also share a zip of your git repository to us via email.

 Good luck!